You know what a PT mill is like:

 which the community will come to know you.

 We don’t tend to think of our work in physical therapy the same as in many other industries.
-In PT mills, the work will never stop coming in.
+In PT mills, the result will never stop coming in.
 In fact, the workload is currently far surpassed by the number of professionals.
 But what if that wasn’t the case?
 What if we had to put in effort for each referral?
 What if our career was dependent on the outcomes of each client we saw?
 Would you work differently?
-This is the entrepreneurial mentality that will restore the public’s view of physical therapy.
+This entrepreneurial mentality will restore the public’s view of physical therapy.

 Work each day to have the honor of working tomorrow.
 No one’s job, nor business, is guaranteed to them.